Somashekar Shiraguppi: Career

 Shiraguppi was a wicket-keeper who batted right-handed.
 He became Karnataka's first-choice wicket-keeper in the late-1990s and was part of the team's Ranji Trophy victory thrice (in 1995–96, 1997–98 and 1998–99) and Irani Cup victory twice (in 1995–96 and 1997–98).
 He played his last first-class match for Karnataka in February 2000, and appeared in a few matches for Goa in late 2003.
 He announced his retirement from first-class cricket in 2006.
 He finished his career with 41 first-class and 22 List A appearances, having scored over 1000 runs and effected 100-plus dismissals.

 After his playing career, Shiraguppi coached cricketers.
-A NCA qualified Level C coach, He was the assistant coach of Karnataka senior team and coach of under-13 and under-17 teams.
+An NCA qualified Level C coach, He was the assistant coach of Karnataka senior team and coach of under-13 and under-17 teams.
 He has also worked as wicket-keeping coach of the Board of Control for Cricket in India Specialist Academy.

 He co-authored the book "The Elite Batter", a batting guide for young cricketers, with Rajesh Kamath which was released in 2017.